Industrial America and the Progressive Era – 1876-1929

 New York Newsboys by Lewis W. Hine.

-The Philippine-American War begins that lasted from February 4, 1899, to July 2, 1902.
+The Philippine-American War began and lasted from February 4, 1899, to July 2, 1902.

-1900 – Galveston, Texas was hit by a hurricane killing over 6,000 people
+1900 – Galveston, Texas, was hit by a hurricane, killing over 6,000 people

-1901 – Theodore Roosevelt becomes the 26th president serving until 1909.
+1901Theodore Roosevelt became the 26th president, serving until 1909.

 1902 – The teddy bear was invented by Morris Michtom, owner of a Brooklyn toy store, who was inspired by a political cartoon of President Theodore “Teddy” Roosevelt on a hunting trip in Mississippi who spared the life of a Louisiana black bear cub.

-The First World Series is played.
+The First World Series was played.

-The Wright brothers make their first flight.
+The Wright brothers made their first flight.

 1904 – The United States acquired the Panama Canal Zone.